wagdav/thewagner.net/content/2025-01-15-Six-months-of-cdk.markdown

 the same uniform interface, allowing me to freely combine any constructs I need.

+I see the L1 constructs as primitive operations of the platform: every AWS service integrates with CloudFormation, usually from day 1, and eventually the corresponding Layer 1 construct arrives to the CDK very soon.
+Layer 2 constructs often introduce new abstractions which may or may not work for your use case.

+For example, the [VPC][VPC] Layer 2 construct come with generous defaults: it creates two availability zones and NAT gateways in both of them.
+These make sense when design for high availability, but not so much for running some development machines.

 Story for:

 * Deploy to multiple accounts with a pipeline: https://aws.amazon.com/blogs/devops/best-practices-for-developing-cloud-applications-with-aws-cdk/